 Here’s another winning suit from good folks at OZ ARMOUR.
 As usual, the round-brim hat is a big hit for me.
 It boasts of excellent features such as the fencing hood that opens from the front, allowing you to make extra motions such as drinking in the middle of your apiary.
 It likewise sports leg-high zippers that allow for easy wearing and removal.

 It has overlapping zippers on the neck, ensuring that all bee entrances are cut-off.

 Unfortunately, it is a little pricey, and a few people have indicated that you may need to adjust your order to an extra size or two.

 6. VIVO New Professional Cotton Full Body Beekeeping Bee Keeping Suit, with Veil Hood (BEE-V106)

 Vivo has convinced me that when the purse strings are a little tight, they have a solution for you.
-As this beekeeping suit is made from cotton, you can be sure that it breathes quite well, keeping you cool in the suit.
+As this beekeeping suit is made from cotton, you can be sure that it breathes quite well, suitable for working even on hot weather.

 Although the manufacturer states that their suits will fit a 6 ft 6” person, the reality is a little different.
 They may not have accounted for girth in their recommendation.

 The veil is closer to a fencing veil than a round veil, which may require the use of a baseball cap under the veil to keep it away from your face.

 I must say that I really like the pockets, particularly on the chest, because they are sealable.
 Overall, a great beekeeping suit for a good price.